|

 "No. I require a male elfany one of males that rode

-with that pretty thing this morning will be adequate."
+in with that pretty thing will be adequate."

 "A male elf?
 Are you mad?
-They are far stronger than humans,
+They are stronger than

-"Are you saying you cannot do the job?"
+"Are you saying that you cannot do the job?"

 "No," said Wolfram, guardedly, "but I am saying